Enhancing Equine Gut Health With EquiBiome

 As Equibiome also launch their revolutionary new test kit on to the market, giving horse owners an accurate insight into the levels of good and bad bacteria in the hind gut, there’s no better time to delve deeper into horse gut health and it’s benefits.

-The kit, providing real time snapshot of the hind gut microbial community, gets rid of the guess work.
-Once an individual horse is tested and a report is produced, practical changes and appropriate changes to forage, feed and routine can be made to optimise health, performance and wellbeing.
+The kit eliminates guesswork by providing a real-time snapshot of the hind gut microbial community.
+Once an individual horse is tested and a report is produced, practical changes and appropriate changes to forage, feed, and routine can be made to optimise health, performance, and well-being.

 Why Is Gut Health So Important?